Third time’s the charm – from idea to company

 The first attempt

 But how would the idea be realized?
-Berkant Savas got in contact with LEAD, a business and innovation incubator that helps innovators and entrepreneurs create companies out of their ideas.
-LEAD thought there was potential in the idea and Berkant was paired with the business coach Anders Ferntoft.
+Berkant contacted LEAD, a business and innovation incubator that helps innovators and entrepreneurs turn ideas into businesses.
+LEAD saw the potential in the idea and Berkant was paired with the business coach Anders Ferntoft.
 A proof of concept showed that the idea was technically waterproof.
 But was there enough value for others in the tool?
-Would you be able to make money from it?
+Was it possible to make money from it?

 But with the newfound knowledge from LEAD they continued to develop their ideas and brainstorm with their business coach from time to time.
 A smile spreads across Berkant’s face.